Murdoch Developmental Center worker caught kicking patient

 The victim sustained minor cuts to his face.

-Amadou Kalleh, 42, was arrested Friday and charged with felony assault on a handicapped indivdual.
+Amadou Kalleh, 42, was arrested Friday and charged with felony assault on a handicapped individual.
 Chief Roberts said the incident appeared to begin when Kalleh tried to restrain the client.

 "The residents can get out of hand," he said.
 "They have behavioral issues and they do at times have to take them under control."